 Want a blog like this one?
 Then click this link.

-Sharing a bit of my African culture.
+I am sharing a bit of my African culture.
 The Igbo is a South Eastern Nigerian tribe.
-As a growing kid some decades ago I have witnessed Igbo Kola breaking traditions.
-It’s normally used to welcome visitors especially on festivities.
+As a growing kid some decades ago, I have witnessed Igbo Kola breaking traditions.
+It’s usually used to welcome visitors, especially at festivities.

 Chineke m, ke bi nigwe: Igbo for My God who lives in Heaven.